elegantchaos/Builder/README.md

 In theory it ought to be possible to build Configure as a dynamic library, then link to it and use it directly from Builder.

 Similarly this could also be done for the standalone tools - although there is arguably more advantage with them being able to be invoked manually from the command line.

-### Configuration Support

-The configuration that the `Configure` target returns is essentially just a big dictionary, but it has a defined structure.

-It would be possible to build support libraries to allow the configuration itself to be specified in a declarative manner (if it's static), or to at least support building it up semantically with easily understandable methods or enums representing the available compiler settings and their legal values.